FirebaseExtended/reactfire/examples/commentsBox/README.md

 ## Description
-The official [React tutorial](http://facebook.github.io/react/docs/tutorial.html) is a great introduction to how to think in React.
+The official [React tutorial](http://facebook.github.io/react/docs/tutorial.html) is a great introduction to React.
 This example replaces the REST-like server with Firebase and the ReactFireMixin.

+The ReactFireMixin allows us to strip out the polling concept as well as the JQuery AJAX calls.
+The mixin allows you to bind right to your Firebase data and everything is kept in sync in real-time.